-Scoundrel Code: The Pirates' Code is a patently silly version, since freedom from authority is one of the main reasons for being a pirate in the first place.
+Scoundrel Code: The Pirates' Code (Or Pirata Codex) is a patently silly version, since freedom from authority is one of the main reasons for being a pirate in the first place.
 This is probably why they are rarely hesitant to stray from it, so long as Captain Teague isn't in the room.

 Sequel Escalation: The second and particularly the third movie featured more and more insanely over-the-top CGI and action sequences, epic plotlines and 300-million budgets.
 The fourth movie, however, was intentionally scaled back, returning to the more modest and character-driven style of the first film.

 Sesquipedalian Loquaciousness: Played with in Jack's/Barbossa's crew; all of them speak like this, including the captains themselves, but it doesn't always indicate intelligence.

 Barbossa: I am disinclined to acquiesce to your request. (beat) Means no.

 The setup where the new captain of the pirate ship keeps a pet named after the captain he mutinied against.
 Are we talking about Barbossa and his monkey named "Jack", or Long John Silver and his parrot "Cap'n Flint"?

 In On Stranger Tides, the reason Blackbeard seeks the fountain is because he receives a warning about a one legged-man, in this case Barbossa.

 The musical locket owned by the villain (Jones) with an identical one owned by a good guy with a history with the villain (Tia Dalma, aka Calypso)?
 Straight from For a Few Dollars More, though the relationship between the corresponding characters is quite different.